Ice cap harbors abundant microorganisms

 Can give an indication of what they should look for

-NASA is so interested in the research of life in the ice because we haven’t found liquid water on any other planets in the solar system.
-Not yet, anyway.
-But we've found plenty of ice.
+NASA's interest in studying life in ice is due to the absence of liquid water on any other celestial bodies in our solar system.
+Despite this, we have discovered an abundance of ice.

-However, there is evidence to suggest that there are liquid oceans beneath the frozen surface of Saturn’s moon, Enceladus and Jupiter's moon, Europa – and one of the necessities of life, as we know it, is liquid water.
+Nonetheless, indications point to the existence of subsurface liquid oceans on Saturn's moon Enceladus and Jupiter's moon Europa, despite their frozen surfaces.
+Liquid water is one of the essential elements for life, as we understand it.

-Therefore, NASA and other space agencies are very interested in learning more about the type of life that can live on and under the ice.
-Because organisms that resemble those in Greenland are probably those they’ll be looking for on the ice moons.
+Hence, NASA and other space organizations hold great interest in gaining additional knowledge about the forms of life that can thrive on and beneath the ice.
+This is because the organisms that resemble those found in Greenland are likely to be the ones sought after on the icy moons.

-"Like us, they’re very interested in how the microorganisms on the ice function.
-How much nutrition do they need?
-What type of nutrition?
-And how does the ecosystem they are part of work?
-These are questions that we hope to be able to answer in the future," says Alexandre Anesio.
+"Similar to us, their interest lies in understanding the functionality of microorganisms present on the ice.
+What quantity and what type of nutrition do they require?
+Additionally, they seek to comprehend the workings of the ecosystem these microorganisms inhabit.
+These are the inquiries we aim to resolve in the times ahead," remarked Alexandre Anesio.